csc/CSC-Agility-Platform-Policy-Pusher-for-Grunt/README.md

 Install Grunt globally: 'npm install -g grunt-cli' Create a new local grunt project folder.
-In the new folder install grunt locally: 'npm install grunt' Copy all contents to node_modules\grunt-agility-policy-pusher in the local grunt project folder.
+In the new folder install grunt locally: 'npm install grunt' Copy all contents to node_modules\csc-agility-grunt-policy-pusher in the local grunt project folder.
 Copy Gruntfile.js and package.json to the local grunt project folder.
 Install dependencies based on the project folder: 'npm install'.
 Edit the agility_config in Gruntfile.js.
 See below for more config information.